InterCity (British Rail): Liveries

+Rail blue

 British Rail introduced a new corporate livery in 1965.
 The basic blue colour was relieved on long-distance coaches by a light grey panel around the windows.
-The fronts of locomotives and multiple-unit trains were painted yellow to improve visibility, and this was often wrapped around on to the side in varying amounts.
+The fronts of locomotives and multiple-unit trains were painted yellow to improve visibility; this was often wrapped around on to the side in varying amounts.
 This was therefore the colour scheme used by the new Inter-City services when they were launched the following year.

-Coaches used on these routes later had a white 'Inter-City' logo added to the blue area near the door at the left end of each side.
-This was extended to show the purpose of specialist vehicles such as 'Inter-City Sleeper'.
+Coaches used on these routes later had a white Inter-City logo added to the blue area near the door at the left end of each side.
+This was extended to show the purpose of specialist vehicles, such as Inter-City Sleeper.

-When the production High Speed Train (HST) sets entered service in 1976, they too carried the blue and grey livery.
-The coaches carried an 'Inter-City 125' logo by the left-hand door.
+When the production HST sets entered service in 1976, they too carried the blue and grey livery.
+The coaches carried an Inter-City 125 logo by the left-hand door.
 The part of the power car nearest the passenger coaches was also painted blue and grey, but most of the power car was painted yellow with a wide blue panel which lined up with the grey on the coaches.
-On this blue panel was a large 'Inter-City 125' logo, albeit in outline rather than solid white.
+On this blue panel was a large Inter-City 125 logo, albeit in outline rather than solid white.